The Last Spritz

 Can I wear Sauvage Elixir to the office?

-Generally no. Elixir's projection (85/100) and sillage (90/100) are too much for shared workspaces.
+Generally no. Elixir projects hard and trails harder — too much for shared workspaces.
 The cinnamon, licorice, and vetiver composition reads as evening rather than daytime.
 If your office is large, well-ventilated, and you do one spray on the chest under a sweater — maybe.
-But Sauvage EDT is built for offices; Elixir isn't.
+But Sauvage EDT is built for offices; Elixir isn’t.
 Wear Elixir to evenings, dates, holiday parties, and cold-weather events where projection is a feature.

 Which Sauvage lasts longer on skin?